Quarkus Shim

 ...

-In dev mode a Dev UI card ("Applied shims") lists the same information in a table.
+In dev mode a Dev UI card lists the same information in an "Applied shims" table, with a "Retired shims" table beside it for shims held back by a version pin.

 Set quarkus.shim.dump-transformed-classes=true to write a human-readable bytecode dump of